Sushantprsd/2-pass-assembler/readme.md

 First run fpass.cpp
 ```
-It will generate symbol table and also produce output for the symbol table and also give total memory required.
+It will generate symbol table and also produce output

+the symbol table and also give total memory required.
 ```
 Than run spass.cpp